Oscar J. Upham

 Oscar John Jefferson Upham (December 14, 1871 – February 18, 1949) was a private serving in the United States Marine Corps during the Boxer Rebellion who received the Medal of Honor for bravery.

 In addition to his service during the Boxer rebellion, he also served in the Spanish–American War and is credited as shooting the first shot from the USS Oregon that portion of the Spanish–American War.
+In the 26th Induction Ceremony, November 1, 2025, Oscar Upham was inducted into the Oklahoma Military Hall of Fame.